Linguistic and ethnographic documentation of Western dialects of Nyenkha spoken in Phobjikha valley in Wangduephodrang, Bhutan

 However, it is just the spoken language of Nyenkha speakers which has no script to write and of the medium of local community of the Phobjikha block and other few Nyenkha-speaking communities in other areas.
 It is now on the verge of extinction and overpoweringly threatened by the adoption of the English and other commercial languages like Dzongkha, Hindi, Nepali and et cetera.
 Hence, the English script has been used to transcribe the recordings if this documentation.
 The output included texts with accompanying digital audio/video, including all meta data and other necessary information.

-The deposit consists of recordings of the Nyenkha language particularly spoken in two Western villages: Kilkhorthang and Taphu (Phobjikha county).
+The collection consists of recordings of the Nyenkha language particularly spoken in two Western villages: Kilkhorthang and Taphu (Phobjikha county).
 The recordings (audio and video) are the reflection of naturally occurring conversation documented in the form of monologues and dialogues.

 The data for this Linguistic and ethnographic documentation of Western dialects of Nyenkha spoken in Phobjikha valley in Wangduephodrang, Bhutan was collected during the postdoctoral research of Wangchuk Rinzin, the principal investigator with Mr. Ugyen Phuntsho as Assistant Researcher and Miss.
 Yangchen Dekar as helper.
 We will collect the data during two different field trips.
 First trip in April-May and second trip in July-August2018 to Phobjikha, the research site.
-The project spans the period from January 2018 to December 2018, by which time all materials will have been made available in this deposit.
+The project spans the period from January 2018 to December 2018, by which time all materials will have been made available in this collection.

 Acknowledgement and citation